Working with Your Spouse

-It’s beneficial to write down your business goals and circle back relatively often to make sure that everything you do is with those goals in mind – this will help drive the decisions you make and ensure that you’re both working toward the same thing.
+Ultimately, you went into business together because you shared a mutual goal.
+It’s beneficial to write down your business goals and circle back relatively often to reinforce those shared goals.
+Overall, this influences your decisions and ensures you’re both working toward the same thing.

 Ultimately, Communication is Key

 It’s completely normal for your opinion to differ from your spouse, but you both need to make sure you’re voicing those opinions.
 When working with your spouse, communication is critical.
 It’s important to let your spouse know what’s on your mind and vice versa.